oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

-*These instructions are for developers and designers who would like to contribute code to Oppia.
+*These instructions are for devs and designers who'd like to contribute code or design help to Oppia.
 If you'd prefer to help out with other things, please see our [general contribution guidelines](https://github.com/oppia/oppia/wiki/Contributing-to-Oppia).*

-Thanks for your interest in contributing code or design help to the Oppia project!
+Thanks for your interest in contributing to the Oppia project!
 This page explains how to get set up, how to find something to work on, and how to make a code change.
 If you run into any problems along the way, please file an issue on our [issue tracker](https://github.com/oppia/oppia/issues), or get help by posting to the [developers' mailing list](https://groups.google.com/forum/#!forum/oppia-dev).
 You might also want to look at the resources on the [developer wiki](https://github.com/oppia/oppia/wiki).

 ## Setting things up